TinyCanCode/ipay/README.md

 AI tools,
 Marketplaces,
 Account Recovery and sharing,
+Stock and token exchange

-This github repo contains mostly example apps (which can be integrated into iPay minis), payment infrastructure for dApps (soon) and login with iPay code.
+This github repo contains mostly example apps (which can be integrated into iPay minis), payment infrastructure for dApps (soon) and setup for Login w/ iPay.
 It also contains select iPay minis, so you can have a look at the code and make your own version.